 - EMTH171 Mathematical Modelling and Computation

-- ENGR102 Engineering Mechanics and Materials
+- ENGR102 Engineering Mechanics

 The First and Second Professional Years consist of compulsory courses that provide a wide, basic knowledge for the civil engineering professional.
 These include fluid mechanics, geotechnical engineering, surveying, materials, management, soil mechanics, structural design, transportation and water quality.
 An external field camp also forms part of the First Professional Year's programme.